 What Does Robinhood Gold Cost

-While Robinhood does not charge trading fees and commission, there are other costs associated with using the app.
+While Robinhood does not charge trading fees and commissions, there are other costs associated with using the app.

 Your Robin account will be charged at the end of each billing cycle based on your daily levels.

 While Robinhood Gold is a margin account, you do not have to utilize the feature to sign up for premium.

 Robinhood Gold Pros

-Beyond this, what is so great about this online brokerage?
-And why should consumers use it?
-There are several pros to investing with Robinhood Gold:
+Beyond this, what is so great about this online brokerage, and why should traders use it?

-- However, users need at least a $2,000 portfolio value to qualify for margin investing
+- No account minimums to start investing; however, users need at least a $2,000 portfolio value to qualify for margin investing

-- Simple and streamlined interfaces make it user friendly
+- Simple and streamlined interfaces make it user-friendly

 - Ability to see how a stock is performing in real-time